IF WELL-MAINTAINED, YOUR LEATHERMAN CAN LAST A LIFETIME.

 Leatherman recommend using Isopropyl Alcohol or Hydrogen Peroxide.
 They have tested “Sporox II”, which is a mix of 7.5% hydrogen peroxide and .85% phosphoric acid.
 It tested fairly well, but it caused some corrosion of the carbide striker (but no critical failure, just a bit of dark chalkiness).
 The Sporox can be used for sterilization as well, which is great.

 As for auto-claving, the biggest concern you’re going to be faced with is the possible loosening of the pivot posts and rust.
 The male and female pins are glued together, and the compound may dissolve in extreme temperatures.
 As long as the temperature remains around 115°C, Leatherman engineers think it should be OK.
 Of course, with a squeaky-clean tool and metal-to-metal components, your Leatherman will also need follow up lubrication at the joints to maintain smooth tool operation and blade removal, as well as to discourage rust.
-Leatherman tools are fabricated from a 400 series (high carbon) stainless and may show signs of staining if not properly protected.
+Leatherman tools are fabricated from a 400 series (high carbon) stainless steel and may show signs of staining if not properly protected.